JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ### Jura mountains
 The Jura mountains are a small-scale fold and thrust belt located in the Switzerland and France.
 Thanks to seismic cross-sections and boreholes, quite a bit of information is available about its structure at depth, which was used to generate extensive 3D models of the subsurface including thickness maps of various geological units, generate a new geological map of the region, and create balanced reconstructions [@Schori_2021].

 In `Tutorial_Jura.jl` users learn how to drape the geological map over the topography, import surfaces from GeoTIFF images (such as basement topography), and include screenshots from geological cross-sections.
-The data is rotated and transferred to cartesian coordinates such that we obtain a 3D block model that is perpendicular to the strike of the mountain range (\autoref{fig:jura}).
+The data is rotated and transferred to Cartesian coordinates such that we obtain a 3D block model that is perpendicular to the strike of the mountain range (\autoref{fig:jura}).

-![Example of creating a 3D cartesian block model that runs perpendicular to the Jura mountains, combining surface geology, with screenshots from interpreted cross-sections (gray drawing), and digital data of the the basement topography [using data of @Schori_2021]. \label{fig:jura}](../src/assets/img/Jura_2.png){ width=100% }
+![Example of creating a 3D Cartesian block model that runs perpendicular to the Jura mountains, combining surface geology, with screenshots from interpreted cross-sections (gray drawing), and digital data of the the basement topography [using data of @Schori_2021]. \label{fig:jura}](../src/assets/img/Jura_2.png){ width=100% }

 ### Slab model setup